Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/code/ReadMe.md

 ## Conclusion

-This use case scenario demonstrate how to train a word embedding model using Word2Vec algorithm on Spark and then use the extracted embeddings as features to train a deep neural network for entity extraction.
+This use case scenario demonstrates how to train a domain-specific word embedding model using Word2Vec algorithm on Spark and then use the extracted embeddings as features to train a deep neural network for entity extraction.
 We have applied the training pipeline on the biomedical domain.
 However, the pipeline is generic enough to be applied to detect custom entity types of any other domain.
 You just need enough data and you can easily adapt the workflow presented here for a different domain.

 ## References